 TGm Editor: Please make the change as shown below to the following paragraph in this subclause

 When dot11FMSActivated is true at the AP, the AP shall include the FMS Descriptor element in every Beacon frame.
 The FMS Descriptor indicates the FMS group addressed buffered BUs at the AP.
 If there are no buffered BUs for FMS streams accepted by the AP, the AP shall set the Length field in the FMS Descriptor element to 1.
-The AP shall include the FMS Descriptor element for a nontransmitted BSSID in the Multiple BSSID element sent in a Beacon frame.
+The AP shall include the FMS Descriptor element for a nontransmitted BSSID in the corresponding Nontransmitted BSSID Profile subelement carried in a Multiple BSSID element sent in a Beacon frame.